RetroReversing/retroReversing/pages/sega/saturn/SegaSaturnSDK.md

 ---
 # Software for Designers

-## SoftImage creative environment
-In the official Sega documentation it is recommended to use SoftImage for 3D model creation on an SGI workstation.

-## Photoshop or Degitaizer
-Photoshop and Degitaizer for MacOS are recommended in the official Sega documentation for creation of all 2D assets.
+The software for 2D/3D Artists, Designers and sound editors are covered in the following post:
+{% include link-to-other-post.html post="/sega-saturn-artist-tools/" description="For the artist tools used for Sega Saturn Development check out this post." %}

 ---
 # Glossary

 Term | Meaning
 ---|---
-VCD | Video CD
+VCD | Either VirtualCD or Video CD depending the context